jsonata-js/jsonata/docs/embedding-extending.md

 `input` should be a JavaScript value such as would be returned from `JSON.parse()`.
 If `input` could not have been parsed from a JSON string (is circular, contains functions, ...), `evaluate`'s behaviour is not defined. `result` is a new JavaScript value suitable for `JSON.stringify()`ing.

-`bindings`, if present, contains variable names and values (including functions) to be bound:
+`bindings`, if present, contain variable names and values (including functions) to be bound:

 ```javascript
 await jsonata("$a + $b()").evaluate({}, {a: 4, b: () => 78});